-In addition to the strengthening, we're taking the opportunity to improve the facilities such as the roofing and the exterior cladding, improve drainage, install a firewall between Council's administration building, renovate the back of house toilet and shower facilities, and theatre systems such as lighting and pulley systems.
+In addition to the earthquake strengthening, the theatre upgrade will also include a new roof and exterior cladding, improved drainage, the installation of a firewall between council’s administration building, renovations to the bathrooms and new theatre features such as lighting and pulley systems.

 Construction work to upgrade the Lawson Field Theatre started almost 35 years to the day since the theatre officially opened.